 Royal Palaces usually look good.
 The one in Stockholm is if you ask us an exception.

-was lifted from the ocean floor in 1961 and a huge project was set into action to conserve the salvaged remains of the ship.
+was set into action to conserve the salvaged remains of the ship.
 For further reading on how Vasa was found and lifted I can recommend you to read National Geographic January 1962.
 Today Vasa is on display in the Vasa Museum

 and a visit there is likely to be the highlight of any visit in Stockholm.

 We mentioned the Drottningholm Palace before.
 There are several other palaces and castles in and around Stockholm.
 There is for instance the Royal Palace

 , which probably is the ugliest royal palace in the World, Ulriksdal Palace